facebookresearch/spdl/docs/source/migration/pytorch.rst

 The batch created in a background process is serialized into byte string and written to the memory space shared between the main process and the background process.
-The main process then de-serialize the byte string and re-create the batch.
+The main process then deserialize the byte string and re-create the batch.

 This means that the batch tensor is at least copied twice after its creation.